vinhqdang/wiki_article_quality_prediction/pnn/README.md

 Data is provided by Wikimedia Foundation.

+## Note

+We used [h2o](http://www.h2o.ai/) for performing random forest.
+It is required that there is Java installed on your machine already.

 ## English Wikipedia (enwiki)

 The data set of English Wikipedia contains ~ 30 000 articles which are rated (Stub, Start, C, B, GA, FA).
 Each article is parsed and calculated 24 features.